front-end-foundations/session1/readme.md

 border-width: 4px;
 ```

-#Exercise - Converting to Standards
+# Exercise - Converting to Standards

 Open before.html in an editor and examine the HTML.
 Then examine index.html.
 The latter is a more standardized document that uses HTML tags semantically.
 The former is often referred to as tag soup as it makes little sense to humans looking at the code.

-Examine index.html in the brwoser inspector to display the default (user agent) styling.
+Examine index.html in the browser inspector to display the default (user agent) styling.
 Note the defaults for margins and padding used to display the body and the unordered list (`<ul>`).

 ```
 $ cd <path-to-folder-relative-to-current-location>